Discover how your brain works, learn its biases and errors, so you can make better decisions.

 In this book, winner of the Nobel Memorial Prize in Economics, Daniel Kahneman, summarizes decades of research to help us understand what really goes on inside our heads – the psychological basis for our reactions, judgments, perceptions and choices.
 By learning how our mind works, being aware of our intuitive biases and errors of judgement, we can improve our decision-making skills, shape how we think and how we live our lives.

-Here are some powerful takeaways you can expect from the book:
+Here are some powerful takeaways you can expect from this summary by ReadinGraphics:

 • Find out what the 2 contrasting systems of our brain are, and how they work;